ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-3-arraylist-loops.rst

 While Loop
 ----------------------

-The example below demonstrates a while loop and an object-oriented approach to list where the list is a field of the current object and you use an object method rather than a class (static) method to loop through the list.
+The example below demonstrates a while loop and an object-oriented approach where the list is a field of the current object and you use an object method rather than a class (static) method to loop through the list.

 |CodingEx| **Coding Exercise**